Symphyotrichum shortii: Taxonomy

 The species was first formally described and named Aster shortii by English botanist John Lindley in 1834.
 A natural hybrid of S. cordifolium and S. shortii can occur, and this has been named Symphyotrichum × finkii.

 Distribution and habitat

 Symphyotrichum shortii is native to North America, where it is primarily found in interior areas east of the Mississippi River.
 Its natural habitat is in thin rocky soils of woodlands and thickets often around limestone bluffs.
-It is common throughout much of its range, although it is generally restricted to intact natural communities.
+It is common throughout much of its range, but it is usually restricted to intact natural communities.